 There are a few more things I need to complete this off grid cottage, but little by little, I’ll make it complete.
 In the comments below, someone just asked me what I’ll be doing for a shower.
 I plan to put in an outdoor shower with perhaps a tankless water heater in the near future.

-I hope this has inspired you to convert your own shed into an off grid cottage.
-Or, a she shed, art studio, cabin or guest house of your dreams.
+I hope this has inspired you to convert your own shed into guest house.
+Or, a she shed, art studio, cabin or cottage of your dreams.
 If it has, I would love it if you ‘LIKE’ my FACEBOOK PAGE to get the latest.
 Thanks!